 No additional feedback will be provided and addressing feedback with Innovate UK or the assessors in question is not permitted.

-You may wish to address the assessor feedback in a resubmitted application should you be eligible.
-Please note: resubmissions will be reviewed by different assessors who will have no prior knowledge of the original application or its feedback.
+You may wish to address assessor feedback in a resubmitted application should you be eligible.

-There is no right of appeal against the feedback provided and you should not use the complaints procedure should you disagree with a scientific or technical decision Innovate UK makes regarding your application.
+There is no right of appeal against the feedback provided.
+Innovate UK will not enter any discussions or complaints regarding the scientific or technical decision made regarding your application.

 Assessor confidentiality and potential conflicts of interest

-All assessors have to sign confidentiality agreements and declare any potential conflicts of interest.
+All assessors have to sign confidentiality agreements and declare any potential conflicts of interest on the applications they are assigned.
 They must treat applications in the strictest of confidence and adhere to information protection rules.